 Preheat the oven to 375*

 (I like to do this step earlier in the day) In small bowl or ramekin, combine seasonings and olive oil.
 Generously rub all over chicken breasts.
+Place on a rimmed cookie sheet.
 Cover with foil.
 Bake 45 minutes to one hour, until chicken is done.
-Allow chicken to rest.
-Cube chicken and set aside.

-Reduce oven temperature to 350* Grease a 13 x 9 baking dish.
+Reduce oven temperature to 350* Grease two 13 x 9 baking dishes.

 In large saucepan, cook onion in butter until translucent.
 Whisk in flour and cook until golden.
 Slowly whisk in cream or milk.
 Cook, whisking often, until sauce is thickened.